A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: The Model

 It is well-known that the Bayes rule $\phi^{Bayes}(\mbX)$ minimizes classification error.
-Because $\phi^{Bayes}(\mbX)$ produces a prediction that is solely based on $\mbX$ and is invariant to whether we observe $Y$ or not, it also minimizes the clustering error.
-The rule defined in \eqref{eq.opt.generic} is thus optimal in this sense and is the target of our analysis.
-In estimation and theoretical studies, the additional permutation operator needs to be carefully accounted for, making the clustering analysis much more challenging than classification.
+Because $\phi^{Bayes}(\mbX)$ produces a prediction that is solely based on $\mbX$ regardless of whether we observe $Y$ or not, it also minimizes the clustering error.
+The rule defined in \eqref{eq.opt.generic} is thus optimal and is the target of our analysis.
+In estimation, the additional permutation operator needs to be carefully accounted for, making the clustering analysis much more challenging than classification.